zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

       passwords and OTP tokens can be created to allow the user to login by using a QR Code; a policy can set to force the user to select a secure password and the type of characters required for the password.

-Forgotten password, if enabled, allows a user to receive a token to temporarily access the webmail, by sending a token to the recovery address specified in the textfield next to the option.
+      The Forgotten password feature, if enabled, allows a user to receive a token, to temporarily access the webmail, to the recovery address specified in the textfield next to the option.
+It also provides the user a new option in the :menuselection:`Settings --> Auth`, namely the ability to change the recovery address.

       The Failed login policy determines how the system behaves when a user fails too many consecutive logins.

    .. tab-item:: Administration